LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 The number of dimensions on success; -1 on failure

 #### Description:

 This function will populate the dims array up to a maximum of maxdims values with dimension information of the specified Silo variable (object) name.
-The number of dimensions is returned as the function’s return value.
+The number of dimensions is returned as the function's return value.

 ### `DBGetVarLength()` - Return the number of elements in a simple variable.